petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 custom information, such as information about the machine, configure process, and a script to recreate the configure run.

-The package configure module has two other main functions.
+The `Package` configure module has two other main functions.
 First, top level options can be defined in the ``setupHelp()`` method,

 .. code-block:: python